Jacob Epstein: Paris 1902–1905

-London 1905-1907
+London 1905–1907

-After destroying the contents of his Paris studio, Epstein moved to London in 1905 with Dunlop, whom he married November 1906.
+After destroying the contents of his Paris studio, Epstein moved to London in 1905 with Dunlop, whom he married in November 1906.
 The couple lived at Stanhope Street near Regent's Park before moving to the Stamford Street Studios in Fulham.
 With a reference from Rodin, Epstein gained access to a number of society figures, notably George Bernard Shaw and Robbie Ross and to a circle of artists associated with the New English Art Club, NEAC, including Muirhead Bone and Augustus John.
 He had a wax model shown in a large exhibition of Jewish art at the Whitechapel Art Gallery during 1906 and an oil painting included in the NEAC's December 1906 show.
 In 1907, Epstein moved his studio to 72 Cheyne Walk where he began working on his first major public commission, a series of statues for the new British Medical Association building in London.